flynn/flynn/README.md

 # Shelf

-A simple, fast HTTP file service
+A simple, fast HTTP file service.

 Shelf provides a simple HTTP interface for reading, writing, and deleting files.
 It's like a simpler S3.
 All operations fall under these three HTTP verbs: